The Physics Of Archery

 In this first stage illustrated above, three things happen:

 1. As the archer opens his fingers the string slides off and moves to the left.
 This happens because, as the fingers open the friction between string and finger becomes insufficient to hold the string in place.
 So it slides off, and it does so at an angle to the median plane of the bow.
 This results in an initial sideways movement of the string.
 In reality, it would be impossible for an archer to open his fingers fast enough to prevent the string from sliding off to the side a bit, since the string moves much too quickly.
-However, for purposes of getting the arrow to fly straight it is desirable that the string initially deflects to the left a bit.
-It is the first stage of what must happen during the mechanics of the release.

 2. The leftward motion of the string excites a mode of oscillation where the arrow begins to vibrate in the plane of the page.
 The string force F1